MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2022/PittChallenge-2022.md

 patient representatitives who provided teams direct feedback from the voices in the communities they wished to support.

 ## Top Projects
-We had some cool projects this time around, not the least of which is our 1st place Grand Prize-Winning team, Hey Alz's, project which utilized Virtual Reality to help combat the progression of alzheimer's disease.
+We had some cool projects this time around, not the least of which was our 1st place Grand Prize-Winning team, Hey Alz's, project which utilized Virtual Reality to help combat the progression of alzheimer's disease.
 We liked how creative their idea was, how they utilized another app, Polycam, to handle capturing the surroundings which allowed them to focus on the main aspects of their project, and how they made a mobile app for their project in such a short amount of time (link to Hey Alz's project
 Devpost: https://devpost.com/software/hey-alz).